Ezoorp/Pico_Executions/README.md

 1. searchDir should be the path to your openocd scripts (not the .exe) so OpenOCD can find your hardware configuration
 2. interface/cmsis-dap.cfg - this is the hardware configuration used to inteface with a debugger.
 Usually this is picoprobe, but we change it to cmsis-dap
 3. gdbTarget is usually RP2040 or picoprobe, but we changed it to localhost:3333 for the probe

+If you use OpenOCD for another chip and want to use this build for RPi Pico, just call this version from the JSON file.

 Now we need to create a settings.json file to point to the openocd.exe